agenteo/agenteo.github.com/source/_drafts/rails-vs-lotus.md

   - lotus
 ---

-*Lotus* is a new but stable [rack compliant](http://rack.github.io/) Ruby web framework embracing modularity at its core to incrementally design a maintainable application.
+*Lotus* is a new but stable [rack compliant](http://rack.github.io/) Ruby web framework embracing modularity and separation of concerns to promote maintainable code.

 The *conventional MVC Rails* structure fits simple use cases and when their complexity increases you can use ingenuity in the form of *[component based Rails](http://teotti.com/component-based-rails-architecture-primer/)* to achieve modularity sometime as a stepping stone to [service oriented architecture](http://teotti.com/rails-service-oriented-architecture-alternative-with-components/).

-**In this article I will compare Lotus features with *regular* and *components* Rails and point to the excellent Lotus documentation for more details--I will assume you are familiar with how Ruby on Rails works.**
+**This article compares Lotus 0.4 approach to Rails 4 and point to the excellent Lotus documentation for more details--I will assume you are familiar with how Ruby on Rails works.**

-### Stating the obvious
+## Preamble

 Using Lotus for rapid prototyping would be a mistake--Ruby on Rails is a much better fit for that leveraging its vast pool of plugins.

-Many Rails projects I worked on since 2005 had a plugin based prototype foundation unsuitable for long term custom applications and transforming development in to a daunting plugin customization.
+Many Rails projects I saw since 2005 had a plugin based prototype foundation making long term development a daunting plugin customization.

-Usually at the foundation of larger Rails plugins there are framework agnostic Ruby gems and rack middlewares like *Warden* at the core of *Devise*--you can use those smaller libraries to accelerate development in Lotus.
+Usually at the foundation of larger Rails plugins there are framework agnostic Ruby gems and rack middlewares--like *Warden* at the core of *Devise*--that can be used to accelerate development in Lotus.

 If are working on a production Rails application don't try to migrate it to Lotus.
-If you're having troubles dealing with complexity in Rails read [my primer on component based](http://teotti.com/component-based-rails-architecture-primer/).
+If you're having troubles dealing with complexity in Rails evaluate [component based](http://teotti.com/component-based-rails-architecture-primer/) first.

 ## General approach

-Lotus sets a clear boundary between code dealing with the web framework living inside `/apps` and code related to the persistence and domain logic living inside `/lib`.
+Lotus sets a clear boundary between code dealing with the web framework located inside `/apps` and code related to the persistence and domain logic located inside `/lib`.

 >> A Lotus application can serve multiple *applications* similarly to what high level components do in **component based Rails architecture**.